GsDevKit/GsDevKit_upgrade/README.md

 ## The GLASS/GLASS1/GsDevKit Story
 ### GLASS
-With every release of GemStone, GemTalk Systems ships an `extent0.dbf` file and an `extent0.seaside.dbf` file.
+With every release of GemStone/S 64, GemTalk Systems ships an `extent0.dbf` file and an `extent0.seaside.dbf` file.
 `extent0.dbf`is an extent file with the standard GemStone class library installed.
-`extent0.seaside.dbf` is an extent file with the standard GemStone class library installed as well as **ConfigurationOfGLASS** version 1.0-beta.9.2.1 installed.
+`extent0.seaside.dbf` is an extent file with the standard GemStone/S class library installed as well as **ConfigurationOfGLASS** version 1.0-beta.9.\* .

-For the puposes of this document an extent with just the **ConfigurationOfGLASS** installed will be called a **GLASS** installation.
+For the puposes of this document an extent with just the **ConfigurationOfGLASS** installed will be called **GLASS**.

 **GLASS** uses **Monticello** packages and repositories (i.e., [GemSource][3], [SS3][4], and [SqueakSource][5]).
 **GLASS** does not include support for **[Metacello][6]** nor **[FileTree][7]**.

+Every version of GemStone/S 64 since 2.4.8 (release in 2016) includes basically the
+same version of **GLASS**.

 ## GsDevKit_upgrade